Policies & Contracts

 Purpose:

-To provide guidance regarding Long-Term Disability (LTD) status, eligibility, departmental staffing, and cost considerations.
+To provide guidance regarding the impact of Long-Term Disability (LTD) on employment status.

 Who is governed by this policy: